US-ma/alx-zero_day/README.md

-Readme editted from github interface
+Readme edited from github interface